ZehavaBatya/ZehavaBatya/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Client reporting portal app
+A client reporting portal app
 - 🌱 I’m currently learning ...
 Swift IOS Development
 - 👯 I’m looking to collaborate on ...
 Coding volunteer experience
 - 🤔 I’m looking for help with ...
 Testing and deploying projects